-The low season in Bali in terms of hotel bookings are roughly the first quarter (right after the New Year, from January to March) and the last quarter (October to November, with December usually having a fair amount of 'holiday season' bookings).
+The low season in Bali, in terms of hotel bookings, are roughly the first and last quarters.
+In other words, right after the New Year (from January to March), and the last quarter (October to November.
+December usually has a fair amount of 'holiday season' bookings).
 The wet Bali weather around these months also see residents having their umbrellas and ponchos at hand.

 You can expect lower hotel rates around this time, together with all sorts of benefits on offer.
-You can also anticipate lesser crowds during these months, with quieter roads and faster access times from your hotel to locations of interest during certain national holidays.
-One such time of the year is the Muslim holy month of Ramadan, with its main celebration on the day of Eid-ul-Fitr, or 'Idul Fitri'.
+You can also anticipate lesser crowds during these months.
+Quieter roads allow for faster access times from your hotel to locations of interest.
+This is true during certain national holidays.
+One such time of the year is the Muslim holy month of Ramadan.
+It's main celebration is on the day of Eid-ul-Fitr, or 'Idul Fitri'.

-The reason for this ‘quieter’ scene is due to much of the non-Balinese populace fleeing the island to head home for the holidays.
-A similar circumstance in the densely populated southern region and business districts of Bali is over the Nyepi, 'silent day' or Saka New Year celebrations when residents return to their respective homes in rural areas to rejoice with their families.
+The reason for this ‘quieter’ scene is due to much of the non-Balinese populace departing from the island.
+They usually head home for the holidays.
+A similar circumstance is in the densely populated southern region and business districts of Bali.
+Particularly, over the Nyepi, 'silent day' or Saka New Year celebrations.
+Residents return to their respective homes in rural areas to rejoice with their families.

 Expect the peak season in Bali around Christmas and New Year, from December 24 to January 5.
 A dry season equivalent, which also coincides with school holidays, is between July 1 and September 30.